michuanhaohao/michuanhaohao.github.io/index.md

 I am currently a Ph.D. student under the supervision of Prof. [Wei Jiang](https://person.zju.edu.cn/jiangwei) at the Institute of Cyber-Systems and Control, College of Control Science and Engineering, Zhejiang University.
 I received my bachelor degree from College of Control Science and Engineering, Zhejiang University in 2015.

-I was a research intern of Megvii Inc. in 2017 year, and have been intern at 2012 Lab, Huawei Technologies Co.
-Ltd. since 2018.6.
+I was a research intern of Megvii Inc2012 Lab(2017), Huawei Technologies Co.
+Ltd.(2018), and Alibaba DAMO Academy(2019).

 I am the founder and president of the Student AI Association of Zhejiang University (ZJUAI).